awslabs/aws-well-architected-labs/Security/300_Lambda_Cross_Account_Bucket_Policy/Documentation/CreateNewS3Bucket.md

 1. Click **Next** _three_ times
 1. Review screen: click **Create bucket**
 1. Click on the name of the bucket you created
-1. Drag some files into the bue upload area
+1. Drag some files into the object upload area
 1. Click **Next** _three_ times
 1. Click **Upload**